Looking well but feeling extremely unwell?

 Frequently Asked Questions

-Who is CCIS?
+Who is CCI Support?

-Whilst we are the largest one on one support service for people with ME/CFS in New Zealand, the reality is that we are made up of many smaller regional groups, providing personalised support and care for people with ME/CFS and FM.
+Whilst we are the largest one-on-one support service for people with ME/CFS in New Zealand, the reality is that we are made up of many smaller regional groups, providing personalised support and care for people with ME/CFS and FM.
 This is achieved through a fabulous bunch of volunteers placed throughout the country to facilitate social groups and provide support for the Facilitators, as well as manage our social media.

-To be a member of CCIS there is a small annual fee of $40.
+To be a member of CCI Support there is a small annual fee of $45.
 This fee helps our Funders understand how much our members respect and support the work we do.
 This in turn often means that they are more likely to be generous with their funding toward us.
 Leading us to develop and provide the services we do.
 This fee can be paid off for as little as $1 per week.
 Members can also get support from the Ministry of Social Development via the Disability Allowance or Temporary Additional Support, if their GP signs it off.

-• An incorporated society is a membership-based organisation that has registered under the Incorporated Societies Act 1908
+- An incorporated society is a membership-based organisation that has registered under the Incorporated Societies Act 1908

 What do we do?